peymanrasouli/EXPLAN/README.md

 sudo yum update
 sudo yum install tbb
 ```
-7- It requires repositories as [content root](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+7- It requires submodules as [content root](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 This can be done manually in [PyCharm](https://www.jetbrains.com/help/pycharm/configuring-content-roots.html) or by setting the [PYTHONPATH](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).

 # Reproducing the results